 14. stir well.

-15. switch off the fire and let the soup mixture cool. or let the mixture become warm.
+15. switch off the fire and let the palak soup mixture cool or become warm.

-16. remove the tej patta (indian bay leaf) while blending.
+16. remove the tej patta (indian bay leaf).

 17. then blend with a hand blender or in a mixer till smooth.